Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Step 2: Confirm controller sees PV input

-If PV looks healthy at combiner but not at controller terminals, suspect the path between them.
+If PV is healthy at the combiner but absent at controller terminals, suspect the run between them—breakers off, reversed polarity protection tripped, or damaged cable.

 Step 3: Validate charge path to battery